 Explore the detailed resources at the Library of Congress Digital Collections and energy related images of petroleum history photography.
-High-resolution files are available online, often for free.
+As seen in this Eccentric Wheels and Jerk Lines article, high-resolution files are available online (often for free).
 Some of these digital collections are “black gold” resources for U.S. oil history.

 A Library of Congress photograph of a 1909 double eccentric power wheel shows part of a centralized power system.
 The oilfield technology used the two wheels’ elliptical rotation to simultaneously pump multiple oil wells.

 The LOC image is from a South Penn Oil Company (now Pennzoil) lease between the towns of Warren and Bradford, Pennsylvania.
 The wheels’ elliptical rotation simultaneously pumped eleven remote wells.
 This particular central pump unit operated in the Morris Run oilfield, discovered in 1883.
 It was manufactured at the Titusville Iron Works.

 The field produced from two shallow “pay sands,” both at depths of less that 1,400 feet.
 It was part of a series of other early important discoveries.

 In 1881, the Bradford field alone accounted for 83 percent of all the oil produced in the United States (see Mrs. Alford’s Nitro Factory).
 Today, new technologies are producing natural gas from a deeper formation, the Marcellus Shale.

 Although production from some early shallow Pennsylvania wells declined to only about half a barrel of oil a day, some continued pumping into 1960.

 As the number of oil wells grew in the early days of America’s petroleum industry, simple water-well pumping technologies began to be replaced with advanced, steam-driven walking beam pump systems.